robmuh/robmuh.github.com/_posts/2014-12-16-webdev-ed-stages.markdown

 you can see immediately the resulting HTML formatted perfectly in the Chrome source inspector.

-# Sweet Spot Between Raw HTML and Command Line
+# Sweet Spot Between Raw and Build Workflow

 I used to start teaching HTML and CSS with raw HTML to those just starting and command-line npm-based boiler-plate for everyone else.